lichen-lab/lichen-lab.github.io/pages/opening.md

 ### Positions for PhD in Computer Science/Bioinformatics

 Dr. Li Chen’s bioinformatics group at Department of Biostatistics and Health Data Science, Indiana University School of Medicine (https://lichen-lab.github.io/) is currently recruiting PhD students in Bioinformatics with focus on developing data science approaches with applications to genomics and genetics.
-Based on the students’ qualification, the academic home department of the PhD position will be either at Department of Computer Science at Indiana University Bloomington campus (https://cs.indiana.edu/) or at Department of BioHealth Informatics at Indiana University Indianapolis campus (https://soic.iupui.edu/biohealth/graduate/bioinformatics/phd/).
+Based on the students’ qualification, the academic home department of the PhD position will be either at [Department of Computer Science at Indiana University Bloomington campus] (https://cs.indiana.edu/) or at [Department of BioHealth Informatics at Indiana University Indianapolis campus] (https://soic.iupui.edu/biohealth/graduate/bioinformatics/phd/).

 #### Qualification requirement

 * The ideal candidate should have a BS or MS degree in Computer Science, Bioinformatics, Statistics or close related fields.
 * The candidate should have strong programming skills with at least one language in R/python and another language in C++/Java.
 * Research experience is a plus but not a requirement.

+### One Position for Postdoc

+The Department of Biostatistics is seeking a computational postdoc at Department of Biostatistics and Health Data Science in [Indiana University School of Medicine] (https://medicine.iu.edu/biostatistics).
+The position will be offered as one-year appointments, renewable twice for a total of up to three years in a trainee position.
+We mainly focus on developing statistical, machine learning and deep learning methods to analyze multi-omics data (genetic, epigenetic, transcriptomic, imaging, single-cell genomics and proteomic data) with the goal of understanding the underlying genetic architecture of complex traits and diseases.

+The candidate is expected to work on developing statistical/computational method and software for analyzing large-scale genetic and genomics data.
+The candidate will have opportunities to collaborate with members of [Center for Computational Biology and Bioinformatics] (https://medicine.iu.edu/research-centers/computational-biology-bioinformatics), as well as many departments (e.g., Cancer, Genetics, Neurology, Immunology) at Indiana University School of Medicine.

 #### More information